-Have you ever given any thought as to how extrasensory perception (ESP, psychic ability) works?
+Have you ever given any thought as to how extrasensory perception/remote viewing (ESP, psychic ability) works?

 Another reason that mainstream science and academia ignore the paranormal is that it cannot generate huge sums of money (unless you’re producing really fraudulent and tawdry, yet successful reality shows), control people’s behavior (other than making them watch the stupid paranormal reality shows) or efficiently kill people (what happens to the brains of most people when they watch such insipid shows).